omidfarhang/omid.dev/content/posts/2012-02-02-yet-another-facebook-hoax-new-way-gangs-steal-rape-and-kidnap-girls.en.md

 Snopes further reports that despite scouring media reports, they managed to find no confirmed cases of such a technique being used by attackers.

-It therefore feels right to file this warning under the title of &#8220;baseless scare&#8221;, and ask Facebook users to stop sharing it with their friends.
+It therefore feels right to file this warning under the title of “baseless scare”, and ask Facebook users to stop sharing it with their friends.

 You can <a href="http://www.snopes.com/crime/warnings/childlure.asp" target="_blank">read more about the hoax on the Snopes website</a>.